-First off, it’s worth noting that if you don’t itemize (like 60% of the country), a donation receipt is not needed because you won’t be deducting your donation.
-Remember that all taxpayers are eligible for a standard deduction.
-The standard deduction is currently $5,950 for individuals and $11,900 for married couples filing jointly.
+First off, it’s worth noting that if you don’t itemize (like a large majority of the country), a donation receipt is not needed because you cannot deduct your donation if you claim the standard deduction.
+In other words, all taxpayers are eligible for a standard deduction, and a small percentage will forego that in favor of itemizing deductions.
+The standard deductions are as follows:

 So, if you know 100% you won’t be itemizing, don’t worry about donation receipts.
 If you aren’t sure, or will itemize, collect the receipts throughout the year.
 I personally file all receipts in a folder as soon as I make the donation.